Much more to see than sea life

 Schierer also added himself in the mural, though he said he did so out of necessity.

-“When I was planning these [arches] with the birds I realized the one with the heron was way too low,” he said of his headless self, “so I needed to come up with an explanation.”
+“When I was planning these [arches] with the birds, I realized the one with the heron was way too low,” he said of his headless self, which is working on one of the arches, “so I needed to come up with an explanation.”

 Twitter: @CalRecMICHAEL